10th May 2019

 - Year Built: 2017

-At the time of publishing this article, the OOCL Hong Kong was in transit, travelling at a speed of 15 knots between Felixstowe in the UK and Suez Port, Egypt.
+At the time of publishing this article, the OOCL Hong Kong was in transit off the coast of China, approaching the Port of Yantian at a speed of 15 knots.
 To be profitable it must remain in operation at all times to support expensive maintenance overheads.

 Why So Big?